-Use this teaching resource in the classroom during English Group Activities or during creative writing lessons.
-All you need to do is print, cut and construct the setting dice, character dice and object dice.
-Next encourage your students to have fun by rolling each dice to generate ideas for an action-packed narrative.
+Use this teaching resource in the classroom in your writing centers.
+Print, cut, and construct the setting die, character die, and object die.
+Next, encourage your students to have fun by rolling each die to generate ideas for an action-packed narrative.

 Storytelling with Finger Puppets

-Don’t be fooled, finger puppets are not just for the early years.
-Our brand new Storytelling Finger Puppets have been designed for all year levels.
-The tales that these characters tell can be as sophisticated or simple as your students like.
-These storytelling finger puppets are going to be so popular and well loved!
+Don’t be fooled, finger puppets are not just for primary students!
+The tales that these storytelling finger puppets tell can be as sophisticated or simple as your students like.

 - Introduce the finger puppets.
-Be sure to leave the name and characteristics of each finger puppet open to students interpretation.
+Leave the name and characteristics of each finger puppet open to students’ interpretation.

-- Remind your students of a basic narrative structure and how it includes orientation, rising action, climax, falling action and a resolution.
+- Remind your students of a basic narrative structure and how it includes exposition, rising action, climax, falling action, and a resolution.

-- Encourage your students to work with a partner and to choose 3 or more finger puppets and plan a simple narrative.
-Use our Free Download: Narrative Plot Structure Template to support your students in the planning stage.
+- Encourage your students to work with a partner to choose 3 or more finger puppets and plan a simple narrative.
+Use a Narrative Plot Structure Template to support your students in the planning stage.

-- Encourage your students to work with their partner to rehearse a puppet show and to explore the use of voice and expression.
+- Encourage your students to work with their partners to rehearse a puppet show and to explore the use of voice and expression.

 - Encourage more confident students to perform their finger puppet storytelling with the class.